 In the same spirit of “I don’t wanna go outside” as the above, if you also don’t feel like taking a sledgehammer to your bathtub, a simpler kind of home makeover might be for you.
-Just painting the walls can not only spruce up the look of your living room, but when it comes time to sell, can definitely make a difference.
-Look through some great ideas here.
+Just painting the walls can not only spruce up the look of your living room but when it comes time to sell, can make a difference.

 Does your electric bill skyrocket every summer because of air conditioning costs?
 You can conserve energy by keeping heat in or out of the house by making sure you’ve got your windows covered—properly installed and keeping everything sealed up tight.
 Especially with older homes, the more air conditioning required to cool the house, the higher your energy bill becomes.
-Did you know that installing energy efficient window can reduce your energy cost by up to $500 per year?
+Did you know that installing energy-efficient windows can reduce your energy cost by up to $500 per year?

 Maybe you’re not into that whole sitting outside in the sun, in danger of bugs, birds, and sunburn, but you still want to enjoy the beautiful view.
 A good compromise between inside and out on the deck is a sunroom: all the benefits of the indoors, but with glass walls and patio furniture, so that you can still enjoy your backyard.
 Just, without the mosquitos, wasps, or weather-related issues.